Name Mangling and Function Overloading

 }

 compile these two files (by C++ compiler) separately and link.
 This will work fine.
-The use.cpp has a unresolved reference to the method "int libFunction(int x)" and this is provided by lib.cpp and unresolved reference gets resolved.
+The use.cpp has an unresolved reference to the method "int libFunction(int x)" and this is provided by lib.cpp and the unresolved reference gets resolved.
 As the code is getting compiled by the c++ compiler, there will be name mangling.
-So the use.cpp has a unresolved reference to a method name _Z11libFunctioni and the lib.cpp file provide the definition of the method _Z11libFunctioni.
+So the use.cpp has an unresolved reference to a method name _Z11libFunctioni and the lib.cpp file provides the definition of the method _Z11libFunctioni.

-Now think what will happen if the lib.cpp file is compiled by c compiler and use.cpp by c++ compiler?
-The lib.cpp will export a method with name libFunction but the use.cpp has unresolved reference to _Z11libFunctioni.
-The unresolved reference will not be satisfied and there will be linker error.
+Now think what will happen if the lib.cpp file is compiled by a C compiler and use.cpp by c++ compiler?
+The lib.cpp will export a method with the name libFunction but the use.cpp has an unresolved reference to _Z11libFunctioni.
+The unresolved reference will not be satisfied and there will be a linker error.

-There is way to tell c++ compiler that do not mangle the method name which is implemented somewhere else.
-That means it will not import the method with mangled name.
+There is a way to tell c++ the compiler that do not mangle the method name which is implemented somewhere else.
+That means it will not import the method with mangled names.
 There is a keyword extern which is used for this.
 After using this keyword the use.cpp will will become:

 use.cpp